valboldakov/design-patterns/README.md

 ## Chain of Responsibility

 Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

+## Flyweight

+Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.